navikt/lps-oppfolgingsplan-mottak/README.md

 # LPS follow-up plan API: Consumer guide

-This API allows for the submission of a [follow-up plan (oppfølgingsplan)](https://www.nav.no/arbeidsgiver/oppfolgingsplan) to NAV and/or the general practitioner on behalf of an employer.
-This is a <i>Delegated
-API</i>, which means that you as the API consumer are acting on behalf of another company/end-user.
-The API is secured with Maskinporten.
-NAV does not authorize the API consumer directly.
-Authorization to submit a plan is given to you as an API consumer by the end-user in Altinn.
+This API allows for the submission of a [follow-up plan (oppfølgingsplan)](https://www.nav.no/arbeidsgiver/oppfolgingsplan) to NAV and/or the general practitioner.
+This API supports <i>delegation</i>, which means that you as the API consumer are acting on behalf of another company/end-user.
+The API also supports integration without <i>delegation</i>, which means that you are submitting a follow-up plan on behalf of your own company.

 ## 🎯 Target audience

 This README is primarily intended for "Lønns- og personalsystemer" (Payroll and HR Systems) that wants to integrate with NAV for submitting follow-up plans.

-## 🚀 Getting started
+## 🚀 Getting started: Production guide

-### 1. The employer must delegate rights to act on their behalf
+### 1. The employer must delegate rights to act on their behalf (optional)
+<i>This step is not neccessary if you are acting on behalf of your own company.</i>

 To submit a follow-up plan on behalf of an employer, the employer must delegate rights to the API (scope) to you as an LPS system.
 This is done